Trusted

 6. Withdraw BTC at various crypto ATMs

-Peer to peer (P2P) trading is preferable over centralized exchanges for those that need more anonymity in their transactions.
-However, this method is not completely infallible as some form of identity is required to ensure the level of trust that is needed for this type of trading on larger platforms.
+Peer-to-peer (P2P) trading is preferable to centralized exchanges for those who need more anonymity in their transactions.
+However, this method is not completely infallible, as some form of identity is required to ensure the level of trust that is needed for this type of trading on larger platforms.
+Some places where you can trade P2P are:

-Bisq is an open-source, peer-to-peer application that allows users to buy and sell cryptocurrencies in exchange for fiat.
-It is a piece of software that runs on your computer and does not require registration or identity documentation.
-However, the transfer of national currencies still requires traditional payment channels such as banks and payment processors.
+• Bisq is an open-source, peer-to-peer application that allows users to buy and sell cryptocurrencies in exchange for fiat.
+It is software that runs on your computer and does not require registration or identity documentation.
+However, the transfer of fiat currencies still requires traditional payment channels such as banks and payment processors.

-Decentralized exchanges (DEX) are good for anonymous trading but very few of them deal with banks or payment providers.
-Some of the more popular decentralized exchange platforms at the time of writing include:
+Decentralized exchanges (DEX) are good for anonymous trading, but very few of them deal with banks or payment providers.
+Some of the most popular decentralized exchange platforms include:

 • Changelly